Lineup Magic - Captain's Reference

 Find a Co-Captain You Trust

-The APA Manual does not specifically define a co-captain role, but nothing in it prevents you from designating one.
-A trusted backup who knows the rules, understands the roster, and can handle a match night when you have a family conflict is not a luxury; it is how you avoid being the single point of failure for a team of eight people.
-Hand off specific responsibilities: scoresheet pickup, fee collection, communicating schedule changes.
-Delegation is not abdication.
+The APA Manual does not specifically define a co-captain role, but nothing in it prevents designating one.
+A backup who knows the rules, understands the roster, and can handle a match night in the captain's absence reduces operational risk.
+Distributing specific responsibilities, such as scoresheet pickup, fee collection, and schedule communication, across trusted team members is common practice.

 Tip 4